Alps: Society

-Largest cities
+Largest Alpine cities

 The largest city within the Alps is the city of Grenoble in France.
 Other larger and important cities within the Alps with over 100,000 inhabitants are in Tyrol with Bolzano/Bozen (Italy), Trento (Italy) and Innsbruck (Austria).
 Larger cities outside the Alps are Milan, Verona, Turin (Italy), Munich (Germany), Graz, Vienna, Salzburg (Austria), Ljubljana, Maribor, Kranj (Slovenia), Zurich, Geneva (Switzerland), Nice and Lyon (France).

 Cities with over 100,000 inhabitants in the Alps are: